zmdominguez/zmdominguez.github.io/_posts/2017-01-20-testing-autoverify.md

 In this case one host (`https://m.domain.com.au`) fails, which means automatic link handling will not work at all.
 If this happens, hit up your friendly web developers and go through the troubleshooting steps outlined in the developer guide.

-Once successful, the last tine in the verification process should say Success:true</span>:
+Once successful, the last tine in the verification process should say `Success:true`:

 ```shell
   I IntentFilterIntentSvc: Verification 7 complete.
 Success:true.
 Failed hosts:.